How to reach more local fleets and field service fleets

-There are many other industries with field service fleets.
+There are many other trades with field service fleets.
 If you start brainstorming, there are so many more possible prospects.

 Local and Field Service Fleets

-You will now benefit from our aging 50+ year old house, and a few fun planned renovations, but mostly unwelcome surprises.
-Because a lot of vehicles have been in our driveway.
+You will now benefit from all the upkeep of our aging 50+ year old house.
+A lot of vehicles have been in our driveway!
 I hope this helps you find more local fleets and field service industries for prospecting: